Books & Music

 1/4 teaspoon cayenne pepper

 1/2 cup chopped fresh cilantro

-Add onions, celery, green pepper and garlic; cook until softened, about 5 minutes.
+Add onions, celery, green pepper, squash and garlic; cook until softened, about 5 minutes.
 Add rice; stir to coat and continue cooking 1 minute.
-Add stock, salt, pepper and cayenne; bring to boil stirring well.
+Add stock, salt, black pepper and cayenne pepper.
+Bring to boil while stirring well.